 Cautions when working with tags

 A tag applied to an item can be used for different purposes.
 Keep in mind that adding, removing, and deleting a tag can have unintended effects.
-You can use a tag to sort machine displays in the Studio search field.
+You can use a tag to sort machine displays when using search in the Full Configuration management interface.
 You can use the same tag as a restriction when configuring an application group or a desktop.
 That action limits launch consideration to only machines in specified delivery groups that have that tag.

-If you add a tag to machines after that tag is configured as a desktop or application group tag restriction, Studio warns that might make the machines available for launching more applications or desktops.
+If you add a tag to machines after that tag is configured as a desktop or application group tag restriction, you are warned that might make the machines available for launching more applications or desktops.
 If that’s what you intend, proceed.
 If not, cancel the operation.